EdwardRutz/tableau-embed-site/README.md

-# Embedding a Tableau Dashboard
+# Embedding a Tableau View into a Website

-> Demonstrating how to embed a Tableau dashboard into a website.
+> Demonstrating how to embed a Tableau view into a website.
 > Pulls Tableau dashboard and data from the public demos at www.Tableau.com
 - [Site Demo](https://edwardrutz.github.io/tableau-embed-site/)